Morris Ten

-The Morris Ten announced 1 September 1932 is a medium-sized car introduced for 1933 as the company's offering in the important 10 hp sector of the British market.
+The Morris Ten is a medium-sized car introduced for 1933 as the company's offering in the important 10 hp sector of the British market.
 It continued through a series of variants until October 1948 when along with Morris's Twelve and Fourteen it was replaced by the 13.5 hp Morris Oxford MO.

 Morris Ten and Ten Four

-Morris Ten was a new class of car for Morris now equipped with wire wheels and a new type of mud guarding—domed wings with wing side shields—it was powered by a Morris 1292 cc four-cylinder side-valve engine employing a single SU carburettor which produced 24 bhp at 3,200 rpm.
-The gearbox was a four-speed manual transmission unit, behind a wet cork clutch and Lockheed hydraulic brakes were fitted to 19 inch wheels.
+Announced 1 September 1932, the Morris Ten was a new class of car for Morris.
+It was equipped with wire wheels and a new type of mud guarding—domed wings with wing side shields.
+Power was from a Morris 1292 cc four-cylinder side-valve engine employing a single SU carburettor, which produced 24 bhp at 3,200 rpm. it had a four-speed manual transmission behind a wet cork clutch, and Lockheed hydraulic brakes on 19 inch wheels.
 Early models had a centre accelerator pedal and large sidelamps on the wings, the propeller shaft had Cardan (Rag joint) disc couplings made from leather.
-After 1933 wheels became 18 inch and the accelerator pedal was moved to the right of the cluster to become the modern convention.
+After 1933 wheels became 18 inch and the accelerator pedal was moved to the right of the cluster in line with the modern convention.

 The October 1932 Olympia Motor Show introductory prices: